top of page

 Questions like this are what make the Bible so gloriously fun to me.
-While digging for an answer, you end up learning all sorts of unexpected things along the way.
+Understanding why were some animals unclean in the Bible begins with recognizing the practical and symbolic purposes behind God’s distinctions.
+While digging for answers, you end up learning all sorts of unexpected things along the way.
 There’s definitely more going on here than just clean versus unclean animals.

 Clean